williamedwardhahn/Nonlinear/README.md

 Chaos Game
 https://colab.research.google.com/drive/11ljbmmUp6uvikRybdkv9gtQ0HaiTpmHz?usp=sharing

-Comment as much of the code as you can.
+Comment as much of the code as you can, it is ok if you don't understand all of the pieces.
 Use the overleaf templates to create a new lab report and a new beamer presentation.
 Add the output images, code, and commentary from the notebook to each overleaf document.